 The Massey Dialogues

-The Dialogues format is as follows: Principal Des Rosiers first interviews her featured guest about their field of expertise, which will then evolve into a broader discussion with a Junior Fellow and an invited guest from the community an unrelated discipline.
+The Dialogues format is as follows: Principal Des Rosiers first interviews her featured guest about their field of expertise, which will then evolve into a broader discussion with a Junior Fellow and an invited guest from the community, often from an unrelated discipline.
 Together via live broadcast, the guests will describe what they have drawn from the talk and reflect on how it applies to their own profession and research.